LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Derived Types/PointersAndReferences/_Reference.md

   VarType original = Value;
   VarType& ReferenceVariable = original;

 In a declaration, the unary suffix & means ‘‘reference to.’’
 A reference is similar to a pointer, except that you don’t need to use a prefix ∗ to access the value referred to by the reference.

+NOTE
+A reference must be initialized to a variable.
-Also, a reference cannot be made to refer to a different object after its initialization.
+A reference cannot be made to refer to a different object after its initialization.